-Dr Stuart White is a Fellow and Tutor in Politics who teaches the Theory and Practice of Democracy, the Theory of Politics, Classical Political Thought, the Foundations of Modern Social and Political Thought and Marxism.
+Professor Stuart White is a Fellow and Tutor in Politics who teaches the Theory and Practice of Democracy, the Theory of Politics, Classical Political Thought, the Foundations of Modern Social and Political Thought and Marxism.
 His research interests lie in normative political theory, public policy and the history of political thought.

 Dr James Tilley, also a Fellow and Tutor in Politics, teaches Introduction to Politics (part B), Comparative Government, Political Sociology and Modern British Government.
 His research interests lie in the fields of political sociology and public opinion, with a focus on British politics.

-Dr Péter Esö is the Fellow and Tutor in Economics who teaches Core Microeconomics and Game Theory.
+Professor Péter Esö is the Fellow and Tutor in Economics who teaches Core Microeconomics and Game Theory.
 His research interests include microeconomic theory, game theory, and the economics of information.

 Dr Geoffrey Ferrari is a Lecturer in Philosophy for Jesus College.
 His primary research areas are in moral philosophy (including metaethics, normative ethics and value theory).
 He is also interested in logic, metaphysics, and the philosophy of language.